 - Receives income, capital, or both of the trust.
 Disbursements or assets received are contingent on specific rules laid out by the settlor.

 Other noteworthy terminology

 Trust Instrument or Trust Deed refers to the document that establishes the trust.
 It is executed by, but may not necessarily be written by the settlor.

 A valid trust deed must demonstrate the intention of the settlor to set up a trust.
 And in doing so, defines the trust property (assets to be placed in trust), appoints trustees, identifies beneficiaries, and specifies terms that the trustees should follow.

-To be accurate, a trust instrument mustn’t be a document—it can often be created through an individual’s will.
+To be accurate, a trust instrument mustn’t always be a document—it can often be created through an individual’s will, or by law.

 It could also be a spoken declaration, where the settlor establishes an intention verbally.
 However, spoken declarations are not as effective as documents in constituting trusts, as they have a high tendency of causing legal misunderstanding, conflict, and wrangling.

 Fiduciary Duty refers to the obligation of the trustees to manage the trust is such a way that maximum potential gain accrues to the trust’s beneficiaries at all times.

 In scenarios where interests of the trustee and those of the beneficiaries are at odds, a widely accepted next course of action is to consult another trustee.
 This underscores why it is important for a settlor to appoint at least two trustees.

 In trust law, appointment carries several meanings.
 It could refer to: